Simeon (son of Jacob): Relation with Joseph

 The classical rabbinical sources argue that Simeon was very fearless, but also was particularly envious, and so had always been antagonistic and spiteful towards Joseph, owing to Joseph being Jacob's favourite son.
-The midrashic book of Jasher argues that Simeon was the one who proposed that the brothers should kill Joseph, and other classical sources argue that it was Simeon who threw Joseph into a pit, and became furious when he found out that Judah had sold Joseph rather than killed him.
-According to the classical sources, Simeon suffered divine punishment for this inhumanity, with his right hand withered, but this caused Simeon to repent, and so his hand was restored a week later.
+The midrashic book of Jasher argues that Simeon was the one who proposed that the brothers should kill Joseph.
+Other classical sources argue that it was Simeon who threw Joseph into a pit and became furious when he found out that Judah had sold Joseph rather than killed him.
+According to the classical sources, Simeon suffered divine punishment for this inhumanity, with his right hand withered, but this caused Simeon to repent, so his hand was restored a week later.

-In the biblical Joseph narrative, when Joseph, having settled in Egypt, asks his brothers to bring Benjamin to him, he takes Simeon hostage to ensure that they return.
+In the biblical Joseph narrative, when Joseph, having settled in Egypt, asks his brothers to bring Benjamin to him, he takes Simeon hostage to ensure they return.
 According to classical rabbinical sources, Joseph chose Simeon to be the hostage because he was concerned that if Simeon was not separated from Levi, then Levi and Simeon might destroy Egypt together, since they had already destroyed Shechem.
-Another theory was that Joseph singled out Simeon due to his taking a prominent role in Joseph's betrayal, however Driscoll points out that there is no mention of this in the narrative.
+Another theory was that Joseph singled out Simeon due to his prominent role in Joseph's betrayal.
 According to the midrashic book of Jasher, Simeon was not willing to become a hostage, so Joseph sent 70 strong Egyptians to take Simeon by force, but Simeon had a very powerful voice, and so was able to scare off the Egyptians simply by shouting.
 The text states that Simeon was eventually subdued by Manasseh, and imprisoned.
-The Testament of Simeon, on the other hand, declares that Simeon acknowledged that it was just for him to be imprisoned, given his earlier mistreatment of Joseph, and so he went willingly.

-According to the Book of Jubilees, Simeon was born on 21 Tevet, and according to the book of Genesis he had six sons.
+According to the Book of Jubilees, Simeon was born on 21 Tevet, and according to the book of Genesis, he had six sons.
 Although some classical rabbinical sources argue that the mother of his children, and his wife, was Bonah, one of the women from Shechem, other classical rabbinical sources argue that Simeon's wife (and the mother of his children) was Dinah, his sister, who had insisted on the marriage before she would be willing to leave Shechem's home (Shechem was her rapist/lover).
-Many of the rabbinical sources argue that Simeon died at the age of 120, roughly three years before the death of his brother Reuben, although Numbers Rabbah states that Simeon became the senior of the brothers after Reuben had died.
+Many of the rabbinical sources argue that Simeon died aged 120, roughly three years before the death of his brother Reuben.
+However, Numbers Rabbah states that Simeon became the senior of the brothers after Reuben had died.